Ylur/Lokaverkefni/Bakendi/ReadMe.txt

 1.File-based logs won’t persist on Vercel—use console logs or external logging.
 2.Rate limiting might behave differently on ephemeral instances.
 3.If you wanted to allow optional fields or additional data (e.g. price, description), you can extend these sub-schemas.

+RESET PASSWORD FUNCITON.
+Nodemailer Import:
+Added import nodemailer from 'nodemailer'; to use Nodemailer for sending emails.

+Email Configuration Check:
+Before attempting to send an email, the code checks for the presence of EMAIL_USER and EMAIL_PASS in the environment variables.
+If they're not set, it logs an error and returns a 500 error response.

+Email Transporter and Options:

+A transporter is created using the Gmail service (you can adjust this based on your email provider).
+The email is configured to be sent to the user's email (to: email) with a subject and body that confirms the password reset.
+Email Sending After Password Reset:
+Once the user's password is updated in the database, an email is sent to confirm the reset.
+The process occurs before sending the final successful API response.